mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 perfectly reliable, and is important to note for FPGA and ASIC designs which may instantiate hundreds or potentially thousands of modules.

-However, the hardening of space and safety-critical systems is not just limited to triple modular redundancy.
-Instead, ASICs can be designed using rad-hardened CMOS processes and design techniques.
-Particularly, much has been written about rad-hardened microprocessors, which remain the main way to protect space systems from SEUs today.
+For ASICs, instead of triple modular redundancy, ASICs can be designed using rad-hardened CMOS process nodes or design techniques.
+Much has been written about rad-hardened microprocessors, of which many are deployed (and continue to be deployed) in space to this day.
 One such example is the RAD750 @Berger2001, a rad-hardened PowerPC CPU for space applications designed by Berger et al. of BAE Systems.
-The processor is manufactured on a six-layer 250 nm process node, using specialty design considerations for the RAM, PLLs, and standard cell libraries.
-The designers also used an extensive verification methodology, including the formal verification of the gate-level netlist and functional VHDL simulation.
+They claim "5-6 orders of magnitude" better SEU performance compared to a stock PowerPC 750 under intense radiation conditions.
+The processor is manufactured on a six-layer commercial 250 nm process node, using specialty design considerations for the RAM, PLLs, and standard cell libraries.
+Despite using special design techniques, the process node itself is standard commercial CMOS node and is not inherently rad-hardened.
+The authors particularly draw attention to the development of a special SEU-hardened RAM cell, although unfortunately they do not elaborate on the exact implementation method used.
+However, they do mention that these techniques increase the die area from 67 mm#super("2") in a standard PowerPC 750, to 120 mm#super("2") in the RAD750, a ~1.7x increase.
+Berger et al. also used an extensive verification methodology, including the formal verification of the gate-level netlist and functional VHDL simulation.
 The RAD750 has been deployed on numerous high-profile missions including the James Webb Space Telescope and Curiosity Mars rover.
 Despite its wide utilisation, however, the RAD750 remains extremely expensive - costing over \$200,000 USD in 2021 @Hagedoorn2021.
 This makes it well out of the reach of research groups, and possibly even difficult to acquire for space agencies like NASA.

-#TODO("make sure we cover all of the RAD750!")
+#TODO("rad-hardened CMOS process nodes")

 Instead, with a sufficiently reliable TMR technique (that this research ideally would like to help create), it should theoretically be possible to use a commercial-off-the-shelf (COTS) FPGA for mission critical space